A beginners guide to Core Web Vitals

 You can check for unexpected layout shifts using the Chrome DevTools Performance panel (and the Experience section).
 This tool is invaluable when it comes to detecting and fixing issues with visual stability on your website.

-ChromeDev Tools are a set of advanced tools that allow you to analyze your website in the lab environment deeply.
+ChromeDev Tools is a set of advanced tools that allow you to analyze your website in the lab environment deeply.

 Wrapping Up